jbiancot/ubuntu_lamp_java/README.md

 * Java JDK 1.8.0_151 - Java Development Kit
 * Gradle 4.4.1

-This is an improvement over: https://github.com/jbiancot/ubuntu_lamp
+This is an improvement over the Docker image: https://github.com/jbiancot/ubuntu_lamp

 Enjoy it !